Common Problems

 As a side note, Linux App Services do not include any automatically installed .NET stacks.
 If you wanted to run SCEPman on a Linux App Service, you would have to configure the correct .NET version.
 However, the next SCEPman update could break your installation if it used a newer .NET version.
 This is why we do not support SCEPman on Linux App Services.

 We are shutting down the deprecated SCEPman artifacts repository https://github.com/glueckkanja/gk-scepman after over three years of moving artifacts to the new location https://github.com/scepman/install.
-On Wednesday, 2024-11-13, we are temporarily disabling the old location to make users aware of the permanent shutdown on Wednesday, 2024-11-20.
+On Wednesday, 2024-11-27, we temporarily disabled the old location to make users aware of the permanent shutdown on Monday, 2024-12-16.

 If you are affected, check your WEBSITE_RUN_FROM_PACKAGE setting and update the value to the new package location.
 This will also update your SCEPman version from 1.8 to the latest version, granting many improvements with full backwards compatibility.